DavidTorpey/davidtorpey.github.io/_posts/2019-03-30-svm-geometric-interpretation.markdown

 $$ \mathbf{w} \cdot \mathbf{x}_- + b \le -1 $$

-These constraints basically forces the function that defines our decision rule to produce a value of 1 or greater for positive examples, and -1 or less for negative examples.
+These constraints basically force the function that defines our decision rule to produce a value of 1 or greater for positive examples, and -1 or less for negative examples.

 Now, instead of dealing with two inequalities, we introduce a new variable, $$ y_i $$, for mathematical convenience.
 It is defined as:

 $$